×

 If you are thinking about moving to Rimini, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Rimini can vary greatly depending on the location and size of the property.
 For instance, in the city center, you might expect to pay a higher price compared to the outskirts.
 On average, you could expect to pay a moderate amount for a one-bedroom apartment in the city center, while the same kind of property might cost less if it's located outside of the city center.
 Prices for larger properties, such as three-bedroom apartments, are significantly higher, especially in prime city locations.
-However, these are just averages and actual prices can vary," replied a member in Rimini.
+However, these are just averages and actual prices can vary," said one expat in Rimini.

 Should I buy or rent a home in Rimini?